JailbreakNinja/JailbreakNinja/README.md

 - 👋 Hi, I’m @JailbreakNinja
 - 👀 I’m interested in ... coding, machine learning, tech things in general, 100% noob
 - 🌱 I’m currently learning ... how to code in python and just other platforms in general
-- 💞️ I’m looking to collaborate on ... to code, broblem sovling, data entry
+- 💞️ I’m looking to collaborate on ... coding, problem sovling, data entry
 - 📫 How to reach me ... price.luke9819@gmail.com

 <!---